arula-ai/copilot-governance-lab-java/.github/chatmodes/planning.chatmode.md

 - Call out when Copilot Chat or prompt files should be used to accelerate secure, policy-compliant work
 - Save the final plan as `docs/plans/plan.md`, overwriting the previous plan if one exists (do not create stage-specific filenames).
 - Use `createFile` to generate or refresh the plan file, organizing it with sections for context, risks, remediation steps, affected assets, required tests, and documentation tasks.
-- Request that Summarizer Mode run the Hand-Off prompt to capture assumptions, chosen approach, outstanding risks, and next actions in `docs/workflow-tracker.md` before concluding the session.
+- Append a succinct summary (assumptions, chosen approach, outstanding risks) to `docs/workflow-tracker.md` before concluding the session.
+Always update the existing tracker file—never create alternate tracker files or filenames.

 ## Best Practices